 Unfortunately Fraser emerged on the first team scene at the same time as local born players Brian Cripsey and Brian Bulless, who both also operated down the left wing.
 Fraser therefore found further first team opportunities hard to find and in the next two seasons he made only five starts, scoring his last City goal on Christmas Day 1957 in a 1-1 draw against Gateshead.

 Fraser joined Mansfield Town in July 1958 and made six starts in his only season at Field Mill.
 He returned to Scotland in 1959 and signed for Third Lanark, making seven starts for the Scottish First Division side.
 In 1960 he transferred to Cowdenbeath and across three seasons he finally found his form, scoring nearly 50 goals.
 In 1963 he returned to the East Riding and played for North Ferriby United.
 Later he managed both Hull Brunswick and North Ferriby United.
+He died in January 2019.

 Date/Place of Birth: 6 June 1937, Newtongrange